The 2024 Program Announced

 True to Mountain Lake Park's past, carriage rides will be available on Sunday afternoon.
 Otis and Zeus, two mammoth Percheron draft horses, will don plumes for reminiscent rides.
 Experience the past while taking in the charm of early transportation.

-Within the Historic District, over 60 original structures built at the turn of the last century remain as remnants of the past.
-Boardwalk Tours on the Town Trolley have remained popular and will run throughout the weekend.
-Knowledgeable tour guides will describe the Victorian-era Historic District as the Trolley passes through fanciful examples of rural architecture indicative of lifestyles dating back to 1882.
+Within the Historic District, over 60 original structures built at the turn of the last century stand as remnants of the past.
+Boardwalk Tours on the Town Trolley have remained popular and will run all weekend long.
+Knowledgeable tour guides will describe the Victorian-era Historic District as the Trolley passes fanciful examples of rural architecture indicative of lifestyles dating back to 1882.
 For those who prefer a leisurely stroll under the tall oak trees, self-guided walking tour maps are available.
 A mobile app audio-guided tour is also available for download by searching Mountain Maryland Gateway To The West.

 The Town of Mountain Lake Park hosts the event, working with festival organizers to close streets and lend the public grounds at Leo Martin Memorial Park.
 Maryland Humanities, the Maryland State Arts Council, and the Garrett County Arts Council all help fund adult programming.
-The Community Trust Foundation, Mountain Maryland Gateway To The West Heritage Area, Heritage Areas Authority, First United Bank & Trust, and Edward Jones provide additional support.
-Arrons provide presentation screens, and NeuBeam offers free WiFi all weekend long.
+The Community Trust Foundation, Mountain Maryland Gateway To The West Heritage Area, Heritage Areas Authority, First United Bank & Trust, Clear Mountain Bank, and Edward Jones provide additional support.
+Arron’s rental provides presentation screens, and NeuBeam powers free WiFi throughout the festival grounds.

 Traveling from Gettysburg, tintype collodion photographer Dave Wilson revives the earliest form of photography using authentic period equipment.
 Wilson has perfected this authentic technique to transport his subjects back in time.
 Come in costume, or he will have a limited number of costumes for those who also want to dress the part.
 Photographs in contemporary clothing can be equally captivating.